Writing for the Academic Profession

 Writing is integral to scholarship as well as to how Bates communicates with the wider community.
-Join staff from Writing at Bates and other colleagues each semester to discuss ways to tackle the writing and communication tasks that our professions demand of us.
+Join Writing at Bates and other faculty colleagues each semester to discuss ways to tackle the writing and communication tasks that our academic professions demand of us.
 We provide opportunities to develop professional writing and communication for a variety of audiences and purposes.
 We welcome suggestions for future workshops or inquiries about one-on-one consultations about your own professional writing questions: email@example.com.

 Revising Manuscripts (After Reviewer Feedback)